fasterfront/nub/README.md

 # nub

-A collaborive alternative to Gist.
+A collaborative alternative to Gist.

 ## Run